-Lab mice breakthrough offers Alzheimer's hope (Update)October 10th, 2013 by Richard Ingham in Medical research /
+Lab mice breakthrough offers Alzheimer's hope (Update)October 10, 2013 by Richard Ingham in Medicine & Health / Medical research

 Scientists on Thursday said they had tested a drug that in mice prevented the death of brain cells, boosting hopes in the fight against Alzheimer's, Parkinson's and other neurodegenerative diseases.

 Still at a very early and experimental stage, the drug blocks disruption of a defence system in the brain which plays a common role in these tragic disorders.

 Many brain diseases start with the buildup of rogue, scrunched-up proteins, or amyloids.

 The organ's response to this is to switch on a defence mechanism called the unfolded protein response, or UPR.